Presheaves of groupoids as models for homotopy types: Groupoidal test categories

 \section{Groupoidal test categories}

 \emph{We fix once and for all in this section a basic localizer $\cW$ of $\Cat$.} \begin{defn} A small category $\sA$ is \emph{$\cW$-groupoidal local test}, or simply \emph{groupoidal local test}, if for every object $a$ of $\sA$, the category $\sA/a$ is groupoidal weak test.
 We say that $\sA$ is \emph{$\cW$-groupoidal test}, or simply \emph{groupoidal test}, if it is both a groupoidal weak test category and a groupoidal local test category. \end{defn} We are now going to look for characterizations of groupoidal local test categories and groupoidal test categories.
 For that, it is useful to introduce first a variation of the notion of aspherical object of $\pgrpd{\sA}$. \begin{notation} Let $\sA$ be a small category and $a$ an object of $\sA$.
-The canonical projection functor $\pi_a \colon \sA/a \to \sA$ induces by precomposition a functor $\pi_a^* \colon \pgrpd{\sA} \to \pgrpd{(\sA/a)}$.
-For an object $X$ of $\pgrpd{\sA}$, we use the suggestive notation for the image of $X$ by this functor. \end{notation}
+Given a $\Grpd$\nbd{}valued presheaf $X$ over $A$, we denote by $X\vert_{\sA/a}$ the $\Grpd$\nbd{}valued presheaf over $\sA/a$ defined as the composition